Sunlitspace542/ultrastarfox2/README.md

 # UltraStarFox2
-Star Fox 2 (SNES, 1996/2017), with modifications for easier creation of ROM hacks and general ease-of-use.
+Star Fox 2, with modifications for easier creation of ROM hacks and general ease-of-use.

 ## Notes
 - **This codebase is difficult to work with.**
 - In the source code, the Normal, Hard and Expert difficulties are referred to as Easy, Normal, and Hard.
-- A lot of source files use the DOS (CP437) encoding.
+- Many source files use the DOS (CP437) encoding.
+Make sure you configure this in your editor.
+Note that the message files are in UTF-8 format.
 - The assembler will fail to assemble files with Unix (LF) line endings.
 Make sure your editor is configured for DOS/Windows (CRLF) line endings.

 ## Features